-These gingerbread cookies are chewy and warming, perfect during the holiday season.
-Made with freshly grated ginger they are the ideal after dinner treat or a great cookie for a Christmas cookie swap.
+These gluten-free gingerbread cookies are chewy and warming, perfect during the holiday season.
+Made with freshly grated ginger they are the ideal after-dinner treat.
+They are also a great cookie for a Christmas cookie swap.

-There are different varieties of molasses, five to be exact, and depending on each one you choose your cookies may turn out lighter or darker.
-I chose to use unsulphered organic blackstrap molasses, which gave my cookies a darker colour.
+There are different varieties of molasses, five to be exact.
+Depending on the one you choose your cookies may turn out lighter or darker.
+I chose to use non-sulfur organic blackstrap molasses, which gave my cookies a darker color.
 If you’d like a lighter cookie you can choose to use light molasses.

 Gingerbread Cookies – Gluten Free